How to choose a care home

 Local authority funding

-If your loved one isn’t eligible for NHS Continuing Healthcare, paying for care might seem challenging.
+If your loved one isn’t eligible for NHS Continuing Healthcare, funding may still be available through their local authority.

 How to apply for care home funding